 The fiscal effect on the measure would depend on the interpretation of the meaning of tangible.
 Under the measure, it is possible that some touchscreen machines could no longer be used in their current form.
 If so, counties would need to replace or alter some of their current equipment.
-Such costs could total in the tens of millions of dollars on a one-time basis.
+Such costs could total in the tens of millions of dollars on a one-time basis, depending on the number of counties using touchscreens at the time of the measure's passage.
 In recent years, these types of costs have been shared by federal, state, and county governments.